 Talking to your child about the dangers of drugs

-It’s never too early to educate your child about the dangers of drugs.
-You should encourage discussion about them and make sure your child knows to tell you if someone offers them drugs.
+It’s important to educate your child about the dangers of drugs.
+You should discuss drugs and make sure your child knows to tell you if someone offers them drugs.

 Signs that your child may be using drugs